EliGurarie/marcher/README.md

 # marcher
 Migration and Range Change Estimation in R (Development version)

-> UPDATE 2019.10.04: Github version has been updated to iron out some issues (especially with plotting).
+> UPDATE 2020.04.27: Github version has been updated to iron out some more issues, including an error in the range-shift testing function.

 Install via:

 ```
 require(devtools)
 install_github("EliGurarie/marcher", build_vignettes = TRUE)
 ```

+> UPDATE 2019.10.04: Github version has been updated to iron out some issues (especially with plotting).

 > UPDATE 2017.04.12: A stable version of `marcher` is now on CRAN at https://cran.r-project.org/web/packages/marcher/index.html